 Sunshiney day and the chickens look so happy!!
 There was a surprising number of artworks around the lane where I stay.
 I think it was because we’re really close to the Museum of Contemporary Art (which I didn’t visit because I don’t like museums).
-But Ryan is definitely checking out this museum when we come back and I have a feeling I might like all the artwork there if the chickens are any indication of how quirky their collections are.
+But Mr R is definitely checking out this museum when we come back and I have a feeling I might like all the artwork there if the chickens are any indication of how quirky their collections are.

 There is a direct lift when I get out of my hotel into an underground mall… (the lift is just to my left of the picture, hence the tiled walkway) and they also have some cool exhibitions on the walls of the mall too!!
 It makes you feel like you’re living in the best place ever!!
 I’ll show you more artwork later!